 A select mixed ensemble chosen by audition.
-Represents the college through performances in high school assemblies, local churches, civic organizations, and college productions.
+Represents the College through performances in high school assemblies, local churches, civic organizations, and college productions.
 Periodically takes an extended tour.
-1 credit.
+1 credit; may be taken for 0 credit as MNC 170.

 MUS 180 BELL CHOIR